School Science Lessons

 Foam, (Polymer)

-Foaming agents in washing powders
+Foaming agents, washing powders

 Folic acid